What is Robotic Cancer Surgery

 The robotic surgeon operates from a comfortable ergonomic position at a console as facilitated by da Vinci robots design.
 The eyes and hands are in the same line as the instruments and target anatomy is a three-dimensional high definition vision.
 The potential benefits are

 - NBetter range of motion

-- Amplified dexterity
+- N Amplified dexterity

-- Maximal surgical precision
+- N Maximal surgical precision

-- Better access to remote areas.
+- N Better access to remote areas.

 Da Vinci surgery involves making mini incisions for placement of a high range of motion miniature instruments and high definition three-dimension camera inside the patient.
 The surgeon can have a magnified high-resolution image of the operative site.With the surgeon sitting at a console, he has access to controls below the viewer with eyes and hands in line with the high dexterity instruments and the camera.
 The robot imitates in real-time, the movements of surgeons hands, wrists and fingers via its instruments which are placed inside the patient.
 The surgeon is in control of every single movement throughout the procedure.
 The robot can not autonomously act without the command from the surgeon.